-In the second half of the 20th century, women made of a majority of stigmata cases.
-In part, it coincided with women taking more prominent social/political and leadership roles in society in Europe, North America and much of the developed world.
+In the second half of the 20th century, women made up a majority of stigmata cases.
+In part, it coincided with women taking more prominent social/political and leadership roles in society in Europe, North America, and much of the developed world.

 There are several characteristics that the stigmatic throughout history had.
 These similarities were:

 - Many were in the midst of fasting